 We are independent of the company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the Financial Reporting Council's (the 'FRC's') Ethical Standard as applied to listed public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+The non-audit services provided to the company for the year are disclosed in note 3 to the financial statements.
 We confirm that the non-audit services prohibited by the FRC's Ethical Standard were not provided to the company.